ethanc8/NewDocumentation-DeveloperPortal/_sources/guidelines/programming/optimizing.md.txt

 `G_GNUC_PURE`, `G_LIKELY` and the other GLib miscellaneous macros.
 Use the macros instead of compiler-specific keywords to ensure portability.

+**TODO: Determine the appropriate GNUstep equivalents, or add equivalent macros to GNUstep Base Additions**

 5\.
 Don't use assembly language.
 It is not portable and, while it may be fast on one processor, it is not even guaranteed to be fast on every processor that supports that architecture.